-The University of the West of England will award the Honorary Degree of Doctor of Education to Roger White OBE in recognition of his outstanding work with ASDAN in the field of curriculum innovation.
+The University of the West of England will award the Honorary Degree of Doctor of Letters to Michael Rosen in recognition of his significant contribution to and impact on primary education and English literature.

 The Honorary Degree will be conferred at the Awards Ceremony of the Faculty of Creative Arts, Humanities and Education on Wednesday 20 July at Bristol Cathedral.

 Born in Harrow, Michael Rosen graduated from Wadham College, Oxford, in 1969, with a degree in English, having initially taken up a place at the University of Oxford's Medical School.
 During his time in Oxford he was heavily involved in theatre work, and a play he wrote, Backbone, was performed at the Royal Court Theatre.

 Michael went on to work for the BBC from 1970-1973, after which he studied at the National Film School for three years.
 During this time he wrote a number of children's poems.
 His first book for children, Mind Your Own Business was published in 1974.

 On leaving the BBC Michael went freelance working on a number of projects, including the performance of his poems in schools, libraries and colleges.
 He has been, and remains, very interested in sharing his poems, and the potential of children's poetry, with trainee teachers.

 Michael quickly established himself as a writer with a collection of humorous verse for children, including Wouldn't You Like to Know, You Tell Me and Quick Let's Get Out of Here.
 In 1993, Michael gained an MA in Children's Literature from the University of Reading and then a PhD from the University of North London (now London Metropolitan).